Many people wonder whether eggs are classed as dairy or not, especially if they're following a dairy-free diet or have lactose intolerance.

 Eggs for lactose intolerant individuals

 However, be aware some individuals with lactose intolerance may also have an egg intolerance or allergy.
 If you have any concerns or experience symptoms after consuming eggs, it's best to consult a healthcare professional.
-For those who can consume eggs, they can be incorporated into a range of dishes, such as omelets, frittatas, and quiches.
-Hard-boiled eggs also make a great snack or salad topping.
+You can use eggs in a range of dishes, such as omelets, frittatas, and quiches.

 Nutritional Benefits of Eggs